Rationale

 Key Objective

-In a child five years of age or older, determine whether a physical abnormality is causing the involuntary passage of urine.
+In a child who is five years of age or older, the candidate will determine whether a medical reason is causing the enuresis.

 Enabling Objectives